anitavishanolia/HireSpot/README.md

 CareerBloom-Hub

 A Comprehensive Job Portal System

 CareerBloom-Hub is an open-source job portal developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack, aiming to bridge the gap between students seeking jobs and recruiters offering opportunities.

-Features
+FEATURES:

 User Registration and Authentication:

 Students and Recruiters can register on the portal.
 Secure authentication mechanisms to protect user accounts.

-Student View:
+STUDENT VIEW:
-Register and create a profile by uploading personal information, resume, and other details.
+1-Register and create a profile by uploading personal information, resume, and other details.

-Search for available jobs based on specific criteria (location, skills, company, etc.).
+2-Search for available jobs based on specific criteria (location, skills, company, etc.).

-Apply for jobs and track application status.
+3-Apply for jobs and track application status.

-Receive notifications about job application results (accepted/rejected).
+4-Receive notifications about job application results (accepted/rejected).

-Recruiter View:
+RECRUITER VIEW:
-Register and create new job postings.
+1-Register and create new job postings.

-View student applications, including detailed profiles and resumes.
+2-View student applications, including detailed profiles and resumes.

-Accept or reject applications, with real-time status updates to students.
+3-Accept or reject applications, with real-time status updates to students.

-Database (MongoDB):
+DATABASE (MongoDB):
-Store user data (students, recruiters, admins).
+1-Store user data (students, recruiters, admins).

-Store job listings and applications.
+2-Store job listings and applications.

-Store application statuses and notifications.
+3-Store application statuses and notifications.

 Authorization and Role-Based Access Control (RBAC):
 Differentiate access levels and permissions for students, recruiters, and admins.

-Frontend (React.js):
+FRONTEND(React.js):
-User interfaces for students, recruiters, and admins.
+1-User interfaces for students, recruiters, and admins.

-Search functionality for students to find jobs.
+2-Search functionality for students to find jobs.

-Job application forms for students.
+3-Job application forms for students.

-Job creation and management forms for recruiters.
+4-Job creation and management forms for recruiters.

-Backend (Node.js and Express.js):
+BACKEND (Node.js and Express.js):
-APIs for user registration, authentication, and authorization.
+1-APIs for user registration, authentication, and authorization0.

-Manage job creation, student applications, and recruiter approvals.
+2-Manage job creation, student applications, and recruiter approvals.

-Handle real-time updates and notifications.
+3-Handle real-time updates and notifications.

 Real-Time Updates:
 Implement real-time activity updates using a notification system for job applications and recruiter decisions.

 Security:
 Secure authentication and authorization.
 Sanitize and validate user inputs to prevent security vulnerabilities.

 Deployment:
 The application is deployed on a cloud platform (versel and render).

 Tech Stack